SlicerMorph/S_2019/Lab08/README.md

 F = getNodesByClass('vtkMRMLMarkupsFiducialNode')
 F = F[0]

+# Get the IDs of porions and zygomatico - orbitale  suture from the fiducial list by name
 po1_id = -1; po2_id = -1; zyo_id = -1;

 for i in range(0, F.GetNumberOfFiducials()):